dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 When the headless chrome [prerender phase][demo_prerender_script] runs, _marked_ hydratable components are found and their script tags are [appended to the DOM][demo_partial_script_tags] which is saved as a static html file.
 The [root script tag][demo_root_script] ends up getting removed as well.

 This results in the client loading a complete html tree upfront, followed by the partial hydration of any interactive components.
+No unnecessary js is loaded!

+This prototype only works if your components are **not** bundled together.
+It's made especially to work with ES Modules which is what [svelvet][svelvet] outputs.
+However, this concept is not dependent on svelvet and could work with any svelte bundler that outputs components to individual ES Modules.